apache/arrow-site/_posts/2022-12-14-nanoarrow.md

 specification is a good example of such a project, and provided a strong motivator for the development of nanoarrow: at the heart of ADBC is the idea of a core "driver manager" and database-specific drivers that are distributed as independent C/C++/Python/R/Java/Go projects.
-At least in R and Python, the embedding an existing Arrow implementation (e.g., Arrow C++) is challenging in the context of multiple packages intended to be loaded into the same process.
+At least in R and Python, embedding an existing Arrow implementation (e.g., Arrow C++) is challenging in the context of multiple packages intended to be loaded into the same process.
 As of this writing, ADBC includes nanoarrow-based SQLite and PostgreSQL drivers